 - Thoughts of death or suicide

-Patients treated with amantadine showed improvements across multiple cognitive functions, including:
+TBI survivors treated with amantadine showed improvements in multiple cognitive functions, including:

 - Decreased apathy

 - Increased attention, concentration, and arousal